-The spine is responsible for supporting your head and allowing you to move freely and vertically, so it’s crucial to take care of your spine and keep it strong, flexible, and aligned.
+The spine supports your head and allows you to move freely and vertically, so it’s crucial to take care of your spine and keep it strong, flexible, and aligned.

 Your spine comprises bone (vertebrae), discs, muscles, and ligaments.
 It supports your head, neck, and trunk, and allows you to move freely.
 It also protects your spinal cord — the bundle of nerves that carries messages between your brain and the rest of your body.

 A healthy spine is vital for many reasons.
 It helps you:

 - lift things

 When your spine is not healthy, it can cause pain (especially in your lower back and neck) and limit your ability to move.
 These factors provide a solution to kyphosis or neck hump: